adamewing/methylartist/README.md

 The `-n`/`--modname` option expects the 'long name' stored in the guppy metadata e.g. `5mC` or `6mA`.

 Read caching yields a large .db file ending with .bamcache.db.
 This can be deleted if you to not intend to append additional results to the methylation database (.guppy.db).

+### db-custom

+This enables free-form parsing of modified basecall tables into methylartist .db files for tools where modified base .bam files are not available and certain requirements are met.
+The table must contain, at a minimum, the read names, genomic position (chromosome and position), strand, and probability of the target base being modified.
+If not specified by a column (`--modbasecol`), the modification is specified by `--modbase`.
+The probability is assumed to be a raw probability between 0 and 1 of a given base being modified i.e. 1-p(canonical), other schemes may be used but `--canprob` and `--mincanprob` must be specified to set a column for canoncial base scores and a cutoff for a base being canonical.

+For example, modified basecalls from [deepsignal-plant](https://github.com/PengNi/deepsignal-plant) can be loaded as follows:

+`/home/taewing/methylartist/methylartist db-custom -m deepsignal_example.C.call_mods.tsv --readname 4 --chrom 0 --pos 1 --strand 2 --modprob 7 --modbase m -d deepsignal_example.db`

 ### segmeth